 Many warehouses install traffic aisles or islands that separate pedestrians from the industrial traffic of the warehouse.
 These protections will keep workers safe from forklifts and other heavy equipment that is moving about the warehouse.
-These protective areas can be built using steel guard rails and gates that are found at railroad crossings.
-If these protective areas are present in your workplace you should utilize them at all times to avoid being involved in a forklift accident.
+These protected areas can be built using steel guard rails and gates that are found at railroad crossings.
+If these protected areas are present in your workplace you should utilize them at all times to avoid being involved in a forklift accident.

 The mirrors that are present in the warehouse should be used by pedestrians just as much as the forklift operators.
 These mirrors make it easier for forklift operators to spot other heavy equipment and pedestrians around corners and blind spots.
 There’s no reason you cannot use them to your benefit either.
 Check the mirrors before proceeding in areas where forklifts are known to operate so you can avoid being hit by the equipment.